 Federal Aid Citizenship Requirements

-As explained in Eligibility Requirements, to apply for federal aid programs and TU's need-based “Institutional Grant,” you must meet the federal aid citizenship requirements.
-(The state aid programs from the Maryland Higher Education Commission (MHEC) use different requirements.)
+As explained in Eligibility Requirements, to apply for federal aid programs and TU's need-based “Institutional Grant,” you must meet these federal aid citizenship requirements.
+(Undocumented and DACA

 - U.S. citizen or naturalized U.S. citizen